Tannakian fundamental groups of blended extensions: Application to the Hodge conjecture for 1-motives

 Since $\FF$ is algebraically closed and the composition

 coincides with the usual Hodge realization of 1-motives, the composition is a full functor (see \cite[Proposition 2.1]{An19}).
-Since $h$ and $\fR^H$ are both faithful, it follows that the functor $h$ is also full.
+Since $\fR^H$ is faithful, it follows that the functor $h$ is also full.
 We thus have an injection

 for every 1-motives $M$ and $M'$ over $\FF$.
 Deligne conjectures that in a good tannakian category of mixed motives the essential image of $\mathbf{DM}_1(\FF)$ should be closed under extensions (\cite{De89}, \S 2.4).
 Thus the above map should be an isomorphism.
 In particular, taking $M=\ZZ$ and $M'=\mathbb{G}_m$, we should have that